 Trek duration: Around 6 hours

 Get excited, as today you will reach the Everest Base Camp. your journey for today starts with a smooth walk.
 The path begins uphill after that.
 You will arrive at Gorakshep after you hike for about 2 hours.
-The path to from Gorakshep to the base camp is not smooth.
+The path from Gorakshep to the base camp is not smooth.
 There are lots of ups and downs.
-The trail includes rough gravel track.
+The trail includes a rough gravel track.

 However, all your hard work will pay.
 You will get awed by the view from up there.
 You will get a 360-degree view of the mountains.
 Besides Mount Everest, the snow-capped terrains look gorgeous and one cannot take their eyes off of them.